jpegleg/enchantress/README.md

 ```

 While in most cases just the interactive password is sufficient and more secure, there are cases where enchantress is needed in automation and the environment variable and interactive password are not good options.
 In such a case use the `file_password.toml` to store the key material on disk.
+Don't use double quotes in the value of enchantress_password.

 When the `file_password.toml` is in place, the options for environment variables are not available.